Social distancing in networks: A web-based interactive experiment: Online Appendix

 \textbf{Preference controls.} A total of 92.5\% of subjects reported that they try to stay at home as much as possible because of the COVID-19 pandemic.
 Of these, 61.6\% (or 57\% of the full sample) report that the desire to `protect others' is one of the main reasons behind this decision.

-To capture subjects' political ideology, we construct an index from three questions in the Post-experimental Questionnaire.
+To capture subjects' political ideology, we construct an index from three questions in the post-experimental survey.
 These questions ask about: 1) subjects' support for President Donald Trump's handling of the COVID-19 pandemic, 2) their support for universal healthcare, and 3) their belief that social distancing measures impose unjustified economic costs.
 All are on a 5-point Likert scale \citeplatex{likert1932technique}, and so yield a 13-point index (0-12).
 Responses that indicate support for President Trump, opposition to universal healthcare, and belief in the unjustified economic costs of social distancing measures are scored positively.
 Higher scores, therefore, indicate a more Conservative ideology.
 In our sample, the mean ideology score is 3.1 (s.d.
 3.1), and over 75\% of subjects have a score of 5 or less.

 We also collect information on participants' attitudes to climate change.
-Specifically, our post-experimental survey includes three 5-point Likert scale questions asking whether subjects believe that global warming is (1) happening, (2) caused mostly by human activity, and (3) affecting weather in the United States \citeplatex{HMML_2015a}.
+Specifically, our post-experimental survey includes three questions asking whether subjects believe that global warming is (1) happening, (2) caused mostly by human activity, and (3) affecting weather in the United States \citeplatex{HMML_2015a}.
 The resulting climate change attitudes index is on a 0-12 scale, with higher scores indicating greater skepticism towards climate change.
 The mean score in our sample is 1.99.

-Further, as explained in the previous sections, we collect information on subjects' social value (SVO) and risk (BRET) preferences. \Cref{fig:distribution_bret_svo} presents the distributions of these preferences for our sample.
+Further, we collect information on subjects' social value (SVO) and risk (BRET) preferences. \Cref{fig:distribution_bret_svo} presents the distributions of these preferences for our sample.
 The average subject in the sample is moderately risk-averse, with a BRET score of 34.73 boxes.
 When it comes to social values, the majority of our subjects (58\%) are classified as prosocial (with SVO angle $\geq 22.45\degree$ and $<57.15\degree$).
 The second-largest category in the sample are individualists (the angle is $\geq 12.04\degree$ and $<22.45\degree$).
 Notice that we only have 1 subject who is classified as competitive (angle $<-12.04\degree$), and no subjects classified as altruistic (angle $\geq57.1\degree$).

 \textbf{Location-based controls.} As part of both recruitment and the experiment, we collect subjects' IP-addresses.
 We use these to infer their geographic location, down to the county-level. \Cref{fig:distribution_location} shows the region-level distribution of our sample.